 5. How is technology integrated into the curriculum?

 Technology continues to play a growing role in 21st century education.
 Elementary schools are in a unique position to shape the budding relationship students have with technology.
 Learn how technology is used to support teaching and learning at a school.
 What Internet and computer skills do children learn?
 What types of computers or tablet devices does the school own and where are they situated?
 How often and in what context is technology used in the course of a day?

-At The Waterford School, technology becomes a tool to enrich and extend the classroom experience.
-Waterford students in Kindergarten - Class II work on the Waterford Institute’s award-winning curriculum four times a week for 45 minutes in a designated computer lab.
-Students test into their appropriate learning level and work at an individualized pace through reading, math, and science modules.
+At The Waterford School, technology becomes a tool weekly to enrich and extend the classroom experience.
+Waterford students in Kindergarten - Class II test into their appropriate learning level and work at an individualized pace through reading, math, and science modules.

 Classes III - V attend computer class three times a week for 45 minutes in an Apple computer lab.
 Classroom assignments are completed in the lab using a variety of computer applications such as Google Docs, Keynote, Garageband, Numbers, and Pages.
 Their computer instruction also includes digital citizenship, keyboarding skills, email etiquette, and programming skills.

 6. How do the arts fit into the curriculum?

 Fewer public elementary schools are offering visual and performing art classes given recession-induced budget cuts and an increased focus on reading and math initiatives.
 Research in neuro-education, however, has shown that education in the arts strengthens and develops connections in the adolescent brain that benefits all learning (Johns Hopkins University School of Education).
 Ask what types of art programs are in place at the school and what kind of support they receive.